Jōyō kanji

-The jōyō kanji (常用漢字) are those kanji listed on the Jōyō kanji hyō (常用漢字表), officially announced by the Japanese Ministry of Education.
+The jōyō kanji (常用漢字) are kanji listed on the Jōyō kanji hyō (常用漢字表), which is issued by the Japanese Ministry of Education.
 The current list of 2,136 characters was issued in 2010.
-It is a slightly modified version of the tōyō kanji, which was the initial list of secondary school-level kanji standardized after World War II.
+It is a slightly modified version of the tōyō kanji, which was the initial list of secondary school–level kanji standardized after World War II.
 The list is not a comprehensive list of all characters and readings in regular use; rather, it is intended as a literacy baseline for those who have completed compulsory education, as well as a list of permitted characters and readings for use in official government documents.
 Due to the requirement that official government documents make use of only jōyō kanji and their readings, several rare characters are also included due to their use in the Constitution of Japan, which was being written at the same time the original 1,850-character tōyō kanji list was compiled.

 The 2,136 kanji in the jōyō kanji consist of: